siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

   as internal units, the cell and atom positions must be specified in Angstrom.

   The :py:class:`StructureData <aiida.orm.StructureData>` can also import
-  ase structure or pymatgen structures.
+  ase structures or pymatgen structures.
 This two tools can be used to load structure from files.
 See example in ....

 * **parameters**, class :py:class:`Dict <aiida.orm.Dict>`, *Mandatory*

   A dictionary with scalar fdf variables and blocks, which are the basic elements of any Siesta input file.
 A given Siesta fdf file can be cast almost directly into this dictionary form, except that